syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ## Plot Band in Category axis

-Plot band can be added to the category axis by specifying index values to the [Start]() which determines the beginning of the plot band, and with the specified [Width]()
+Plot band can be added to the category axis by specifying index values to the [Start]() which determines the beginning of the plot band, and with the specified [Size]()

 {% tabs %}